Quantum contextuality from measurement invasiveness: Marginal scenarios and definition of contextuality

-Each polytope can be equivalently defined as the intersection of a finite set of closed half-spaces, corresponding to its facets; explicitly, for each scenario $\mathfrak{F}$, there is a family of vectors $\vec{f}_i \in \mathbbm{R}^{\ell}$ and scalars $b_i \in \mathbbm{R}$ such that
+Equivalently, each polytope can be defined as the intersection of a finite set of closed half-spaces, corresponding to its facets; explicitly, for each scenario $\mathfrak{F}$, there is a family of vectors $\vec{f}_i \in \mathbbm{R}^{\ell}$ and scalars $b_i \in \mathbbm{R}$ such that

 The enumeration of the facets of a noncontextuality polytope, given its extremal points, is in general an NP-hard problem \cite{Avis2004,Brunner2014}.
-The inequalities defining the nontrivial facets of $\mathcal{N}_{\mathfrak{F}}$ -- the trivial facets are those ensuring that the vectors are made of positive elements and are thus satisfied by any theory -- are called noncontextual inequalities, and they indeed represent the generalization of Bell's inequalities to generic marginal scenarios: those quantum probabilities that are contextual violate at least one of them.
+The inequalities defining the nontrivial facets of $\mathcal{N}_{\mathfrak{F}}$ in Eq.(\ref{eq:polyt}) -- the trivial facets are those ensuring that the vectors are made of positive elements and are thus satisfied by any theory -- are called noncontextual inequalities, and they can be understood as the generalization of Bell's inequalities to generic marginal scenarios: those quantum probabilities that are contextual violate at least one of them.